JoJoJet/bevy-trait-query/README.md

 #[derive(Component)]
 struct Monster;

-// Trait implementations omitted for brevity...
+// ...trait implementations omitted for brevity...

 // Contains the logic for this game. struct MyPlugin;